A TRIBUTE TO RICHARD KIEL

-I was saddened to hear the news today (10th Sept 2014) that the American actor, Richard Kiel, had died aged 74.
+I was saddened to hear the news today (10th Sept 2014) that the American actor, Richard Kiel, had died at the aged of 74.
 Therefore, I have decided to write this small tribute to a towering actor.

 Kiel also provided the voice of the Jaws character in the 2003 video game James Bond 007 - Everything Or Nothing, as well as playing Happy's former boss Mr. Larson in the 1996 golfing comedy film Happy Gilmore.

 I could write many pages about the numerous TV series and films that Richard Kiel had roles in.
-However, as I don't want SimplyEighties.com to become another dull, wiki style site, I will hand-pick some of the more notable titles that he featured in.
+However, I will hand-pick some of the more notable titles that he featured in for this particular post.

 Born in Detroit, Michegan in 1939, Richard Kiel appeared to be never out of work during his adult life, with roles in over 40 films and dozens of TV Series.
 Before his acting career he worked as a bouncer at a nightclub and as a salesman selling cemetary plots, amongst other things.

-Of course, Kiel's height (he was 7ft 1.5 inches tall which was caused by Acromegaly) meant that he was suited to very particular roles, and, bizarrely for an actor who is well-remembered for jumping on top of a cable car in Moonraker, he was also scared of heights - a stunt double was actually used for some scenes.
+Of course, Kiel's height (he was 7ft 2 inches (2.18 metres) tall which was caused by Acromegaly) meant that he was suited to very particular roles, and, bizarrely for an actor who is well-remembered for jumping on top of a cable car in Moonraker, he was also scared of heights - a stunt double was actually used for some scenes.

 The gentle giant's acting debut came in 1960 in the TV western series Laramie during the episode Street Of Hate.
 He went on to have roles in sixteen films during the 1960s including Lassie's Great Adventure in 1965 in which he played Chinook Pete and The Nutty Professor in 1963 as a bodybuilder.